Hi – I’m George Fuller and I am with my Norwegian Elkhound Service Dog Ivar (E-var).

 A little about myself…

-A decision has been made by myself, with the encouragement of many others, to seek a position on the Oakley City Council.
-Yes, our City needs a new direction, and I believe I can be a positive impetus for the needed, and desired, change.
+I have decided, with the encouragement of many others, to seek another term on the Oakley City Council.
+Yes, our City needs to continue in a new direction, and I believe I can be a positive impetus for the City of Oakley.

 I was born in Oakland, and raised in Southern California.
 Following high school, I attended Iowa State University.
 I took a to enlist in the Marine Corps during the Vietnam War era.
 I returned to Iowa State and graduated with a Bachelor of Science degree in Economics and Sociology.
 Returning to Southern California I joined the Los Angeles Police Department and served with that organization for twenty-two years.

-During that period I was blessed with five children.
-I also earned a Masters of Public Administration from the University of LaVerne.
+During that period, I was blessed with five children.
+I also recently completed my Doctor of Education in Special Education from the University of San Francisco.
 Two of my children were disabled, which had a tremendous impact on my life.
 Following the Los Angeles riots of 1992, I discerned a call to enter teaching as a profession.
-I retired from the police department and commenced on a new career.
+I retired from the police department and commenced a new career.

-I was a teacher in the secondary grades (8-12) for twenty years.
-I taught social science and special education.
-During the time, I earned a Master of Arts Degree in Special Education from California State University, Los Angeles.
-I had the opportunity to move to the Bay Area I settled in Oakley, a gregarious community of which there was great potential in my mind.
+I taught in the secondary grades (8-12) for twenty years, teaching social science and special education.
+During this time, I earned a Master of Arts Degree in Special Education from California State University, Los Angeles.
+I had the opportunity to move to the Bay Area.
+I settled in Oakley, a gregarious community with great potential.
 I retired from the Alameda Unified School District.

 I served as a school board member for the West Covina Unified School District, 1998-2010.